 It means being patient with your spouse, your kids, and marriage.

-Furthermore, it means we have to be patient with our spouses’ when they hurt or make us angry unintentionally, when our children are disobedient, and when our marriages’ are not what we want them to be.
+Furthermore, it means we have to be patient with our spouses’ when they hurt or make us angry unintentionally.
+We have to be patient when our children push every single one of our buttons, and when our marriages’ are not what we want them to be.

 This feeling alone implies being patient is the best solution when we are angered by our spouses’, children, or something else.

 6 Practical ways to become more patient with your spouse